Cleisthenes of Sicyon

 Cleisthenes of Sicyon organized a competition whose prize would be marriage to his beautiful daughter Agariste.
 The two main competitors were the Alcmaeonid Megacles and Hippocleides.
 Because Hippocleides made a fool of himself by dancing drunkenly in front of Cleisthenes, Megacles was chosen to marry Agariste.

 Descendants of Cleisthenes include his grandson Cleisthenes of Athens and his great-granddaughter Agariste, mother of Pericles of Athens.

-His death is estimated around 532 BC.
+His death is estimated around 570 or 545 BC.